Roboromeo1/Escollate_microservices/README.md

  3. Note For OauthApi Cassandra db is used which won't work on M1 Macs instead download docker desktop and do a docker pull cassandra and run the image to get cassandra db up and running.
 4. Utils repo consists of logger built using uber zap and common error handling for services
 ![plot](./microservices.png)

+# TODOS
+ 1. Containerize All services using Docker
+ 2. Sync Project with Travis Ci